Peck's Ferry Bridge

-The Peck's Ferry Bridge is a historic Warren truss bridge that carries Locktown-Flemington Road over Plum Brook in Delaware Township of Hunterdon County, New Jersey, United States.
+The Peck's Ferry Bridge is a historic Warren truss bridge that carries Locktown–Flemington Road over Plum Brook in Delaware Township of Hunterdon County, New Jersey, United States.
 Built in 1900 by John W. Scott of Flemington, it was added to the National Register of Historic Places on November 12, 1999, for its significance in engineering.
 It was reconstructed in 2004.

+History and description

 The 29 foot long single-span bridge crosses Plum Brook, a tributary of the Wickecheoke Creek, which flows into the Delaware River at Prallsville.
 According to the nomination form, it is a modified Warren truss bridge.
 Scott also built the nearby Stone Sign Post Road Bridge over Plum Brook.